Yandex Cloud

 • Example

-Jobs are created and run in projects.
-However, they do not depend on notebooks and VMs running in a project.
+You create and run jobs within projects; however, they do not depend on the project notebooks and running VMs.

 Before running a job, install and configure the Yandex Cloud CLI to use it for authentication in Yandex Cloud.
-You should also install the datasphere library in your Python environment using the pip install datasphere command.
+You also need to install the datasphere library in your Python environment using the pip install datasphere command.

-You can also work with jobs in Visual Studio Code using the DataSphere Jobs Toolkit extension.
+You can also work with jobs in Visual Studio Code using DataSphere Jobs Toolkit.

 When you run a job, the datasphere library analyzes the environment, collects code dependencies, and can provide them to DataSphere for deploying the environment on a cloud VM.
-To avoid unnecessary system dependencies that can affect a job's performance, we recommend using a virtual environment, such as venv or conda.
+To avoid unnecessary system dependencies that can affect job performance, we recommend using a virtual environment, such as venv or conda.

 Note

-To run DataSphere jobs, use venv.
-The supported Python versions are 3.8–3.12.
+To run DataSphere jobs, use Python venv.
+The supported Python versions are 3.8 to 3.12.

 1. Install the datasphere library: